 President Lyndon B. Johnson, the 36th president of the United States who took over immediately following John F. Kennedy’s assassination, was born and raised in a small town just west of Austin.
 It was only appropriate that the city offered to host his presidential library and museum, where it opened in 1971.

-It’s always interesting to see the documents and artifacts from a president’s time in office.
+Seeing the documents and artifacts from a president’s office is always interesting.
 The LBJ Presidential Library and Museum contains those from his term and is housed on the University of Texas campus just next to the LBJ Auditorium and the LBJ Fountain.

-There are more than 100,000 items from LBJ’s presidency here, as well as a nearly full-scale replica of the Oval Office, exactly how he had it set up.
+There are more than 100,000 items from LBJ’s presidency here and a nearly full-scale replica of the Oval Office, exactly how he had it set up.
 The former president’s actual desk is there as well.
 His wife, Lady Bird Johnson, made many of the design and architecture decisions of the museum.

 The LBJ Presidential Library and Museum is open seven days a week, and tickets can be purchased in person or online.
 Note that admission is half-priced on Tuesdays!